 These underwriting accounts have been prepared in accordance with the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 ('the Regulations') and applicable Accounting Standards in the United Kingdom, including Financial Reporting Standard 102 (FRS 102) and Insurance Contracts (FRS 103).
-They have also been prepared in accordance with Lloyd's Syndicate Accounting Byelaw (NO.8 of 2005) and in accordance with the provisions of Schedule 3 of the Large and Medium-size Companies and Groups (Accounts and Reports) Regulations relating to insurance companies.
+They have also been prepared in accordance with Lloyd's Syndicate Accounting Byelaw (No.8 of 2005) and in accordance with the provisions of Schedule 3 of the Large and Medium-size Companies and Groups (Accounts and Reports) Regulations relating to insurance companies.

-As noted in Note 1 to the syndicate's annual accounts, the syndicate is no longer considered a going concern, and the annual accounts have been prepared on a basis other than going concern.
-These financial statements represent the participation of members in the 2022 YOA which closed on 31 December 2024.
-The accumulated losses of the 2022 YOA will be collected shortly after publication of these accounts.
+Whilst the Directors of the managing agent have a reasonable expectation that the syndicate has adequate resources to continue in operational existence for the foreseeable future, these financial statements represent the participation of members in the 2022 YOA which closed on 31 December 2024.
+The accumulated profits of the 2022 YOA will be distributed shortly after publication of these accounts.
 Therefore the 2022 YOA is not continuing to trade and, accordingly, the Directors have not adopted the going concern basis in the preparation of these accounts.
 The amounts reported would be identical if the accounts had been prepared on a going concern basis as the 2022 YOA will be closed by payment of a reinsurance to close premium, as outlined in note (a) below, which is consistent with the normal course of business for a Lloyd's Syndicate and with the approach the managing agent has applied to earlier underwriting years.